younginnovations/internship-challenges/android/list-me/readme.md

 * Proper code and widget separation and use of widgets.

 #### Bonus points
-* proper state management
+* Proper state management
-* use of proper animations.
+* Use of proper animations.
 * If you write a readme file which contains screenshots and a short description of your application.
 * Use of 3rd party libraries meaningfully.